-Stitches In Time, An Immigration Story
+Stitching A Life, An Immigration Story

-Mary Helen has recently completed an historical novel about her grandmother, Helen Fein, who came to New York City in 1900, alone across the Atlantic at the age of sixteen.
-Helen found a place to live with relatives who had come before, and began work in the schmatta trade, New York’s thriving garment industry.
-Through hard work, but with good humor and great perspective, Helen devoted herself to reuniting her entire family, freeing them from the spectre of anti-Semitism that threatened all the Jews in Europe and especially those in Russia.
+In June 2020, Stitching A Life, An Immigration Story by Mary Helen was published.
+This is an historical novel for young adults about her grandmother, Helen Breakstone Fein.
+Helen came to New York City in 1900, alone across the Atlantic at the age of sixteen.
+She found a place to live with relatives who had come earlier, and she began work in the schmatta trade, New York’s thriving garment industry.
+Through hard work, and with good humor and great perspective, Helen devoted herself to reuniting her entire family, freeing them from the spectre of anti-Semitism that threatened all the Jews in Europe and especially those in Russia.

 This book will appeal to young people finding their way in the world, and to all those who lived through the wild times of the 1960s and 1970s.
 It’s available on Amazon here.